V-Vivek/Data-Engineering-Assignments/Python OOP Assignment.md

 > Inheritance & Polymorphism are the two most important concepts in Python OOP.

 Q18.
 Describe three applications for exception processing.
-> 1. To handle divide by zero
+1. To handle divide by zero
-> 2. To handle Index out of range error.
+2. To handle index out of range error
-> 3. To handle wrong key name for dictionaries.
+3. To handle wrong key name for dictionaries

 Q19.
 What happens if you don't do something extra to treat an exception?
+> The program will throw error & stop the further execution if we do not handle the exceptions.

 Q20.
 What are your options for recovering from an exception in your script?
+> We can use try & except to handle the exception in our script.

 Q21.
 Describe two methods for triggering exceptions in your script.
+1. Dividing a value by zero will trigger exception.
+2. Accessing a dictionary using wrong key will trigger exception.

 Q22.
 Identify two methods for specifying actions to be executed at termination time, regardless of
 whether or not an exception exists.
+> finally is used to execute the code regardless of whether or not an exception exists.

 Q23.
 What is the purpose of the try statement?
+> try statement is used to check the error-prone code.

 Q24.
 What are the two most popular try statement variations?
+1. try/except/else
+2. try/except/finally

 Q25.
 What is the purpose of the raise statement?
+> raise statement is used to raise user defined exceptions.

 Q26.
 What does the assert statement do, and what other statement is it like?